dr-matt-smith/pdo-crud-for-free-repositories/README.md

     $repo = new DvdRepository($params);
     ```

-- tablename no lowercase version of entity class for repo:
+- tablename not lowercase version of entity class for repo:
     ```php
     $params = [
         'tableName' => 'differentTableName'